Cameron-Blake/week09-HW/README.md

   ## Description

-  Using node.js create a terminal based application that you can put informatino into to create a professional readme file.
+  Using node.js create a terminal based application that you can put information into to create a professional readme file.

   ## Table of Contents